PhD in Speech, Language & Hearing Sciences

 Alternatively, an additional 32 credits equivalent to the MS-SLHS, which translates to a supplemental year of study, is required.

 All candidates for the doctoral degree must demonstrate both content area expertise and basic research skills.

-Students must complete at least one year of full-time study prior to the preliminary project and beginning the dissertation.
+Students must complete at least one year of full-time study prior to the qualifying project and beginning the dissertation.

 Core courses (24 credits) are chosen by the student in consultation with the advisor.